rustywrecks/pfu-babele-german/README.md

   - Only names translated, no access to effects within the actor
 ### **Character Creation**
 - Classes
+- Heroic Skills
+- Spells
 - Skills
   - There are a few fields that are not transferred.
     - For example, I cannot manipulate the additional damage for the infusions, which results in the vampire infusion causing 5 additional damage and having to be adjusted manually.
-- Spells
-  - No influence on predefined effects.
-    - I can only customize the name, not the description.
 ### **Equipment**
 - Basic Equipment
 - Consumables
 - Technospheres
   - Hoplospheres
-    - More than name, socketable in, slots required, and source is currently untranslatable or ignored.
+    - More than name, socketable in, slots required, and source is currently untranslatable, because they are tanslated system-sided.
   - Mnemospheres
-    - Should **URGENTLY** be created manually with the translated abilities.
+    - Should **REALLY** be created manually with the translated abilities.
     - No translation of abilities within the Mnemosphere possible.
 - Vehicle Modules
 ### **GM Tools**